 To repair 1/8″ to 1/4″ plastic, we recommend increasing the surface area along the joint by beveling and rounding the edges to be glued.
-This strategy is effective for repairing cracks and splits in plastic canoes and kayaks.
-To test G/flex for this type repair, we simulated splits in the bottom of a thermal formed plastic hull by edge gluing 1/8″ thick high-density polyethylene (HDPE) sheets.
+This strategy is effective for repairing cracks in plastic canoes and kayaks.
+To test G/flex for this type repair, we simulated splits in the bottom of a thermal-formed plastic hull by edge gluing 1/8″ thick high-density polyethylene (HDPE) sheets.

 By beveling and rounding the edges of the joint with a sharp object, sanding, and flame treating the surface with a propane torch, we effectively glued this plastic together.
 Figure 3 shows plastic being tested under deflection after repair.
 The article Repairing a Royalex™ Canoe with G/flex Epoxy used this same joint style.

 The thickness of a material has an exponential effect on stiffness.
 When repairing small plastic boats, the relatively thin hull helps reduce the stress in the repair because the entire bottom or side will often deflect a significant amount under a small load.
 Although the plastic hull shell has deflected significantly, the overall stress in the material is low.